123Foday/chatbot-project/README.md

 # Chatbot Project

 A modern, interactive chatbot application built with React and Vite.
-This project features a clean chat interface with persistent message history, predefined responses, and a smooth user experience.
+This project features a clean chat interface with AI-powered responses using the Groq API, persistent message history, and a smooth user experience.

 ## 🚀 Features

+- **AI-Powered Chat**: Intelligent responses using Groq's free AI API (Llama 3.1 model)
 - **Interactive Chat Interface**: Clean and intuitive chat UI with user and bot messages
 - **Message Persistence**: Chat history is automatically saved to localStorage and restored on page reload
-- **Predefined Responses**: Intelligent chatbot with a variety of predefined responses to common questions
+- **Conversation Context**: The AI remembers previous messages in the conversation for better responses
-- **Loading States**: Visual feedback with a loading spinner while waiting for bot responses
+- **Loading States**: Visual feedback with a loading spinner while waiting for AI responses
+- **Error Handling**: Graceful error messages if API calls fail
 - **Auto-scrolling**: Chat automatically scrolls to the latest message
 - **Keyboard Shortcuts**:
   - Press `Enter` to send a message